justunsix/garden/src/content/docs/notes/158-Psychology-Applied-Goals-Personal-Meditation-Manifestation.md

 ### About

-- Inspired by 2024-10 OPS meditation session, meditating on my desired reality, saying it out loud and focusing on it
+- Inspired by 2024-10 work meditation session, meditating on my desired reality, saying it out loud and focusing on it

 ### Manifestation Morning Routine